 Ranges are displayed in the format

-In the above example, the design range at the output port of the Mux
+above example, the design range at the output port of the Mux block is

-two signals the Mux block combines have the same design minimum but
+Mux block combines have the same design minimum but different design

 You can also use command-line parameters